segmentio/analytics-react-native/CONTRIBUTING.md

 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

+## Release

+Release is automated in GHA.
+By default `yarn release` won't let you trigger a release from your personal computer.

+To trigger a release go to Actions.
+Select the `Publish` workflow and trigger a new job.

+Automatically the workflow will analyze the commits, bump versions, create changesets, build and release to NPM the packages that need so.

+The CI/CD is automated using [semantic-release](https://github.com/semantic-release/semantic-release).